tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     sequence = list("attagcgcaatctaactacactactgccgcgcggcatatatttaaatata")
     print(sequence)

-.. note:: If your text editor is not giving your syntax highlighting find out
+.. note:: If your text editor is not giving you syntax highlighting find out
           how it can be enabled.
 If your text editor does not support syntax highlighting find a better text editor!